Brianna-Mangat/Brianna-Mangat.github.io/content/projects/traditional/index.md

     #Alt text is the text that gets read by screenreaders for accessibility (typically for the visually impaired)
 +++
 <div class=text-align>
-An animated music video for the song "The Waitress" by Atmosphere, the song touches on broken relationships and how it affects children as their older.
+An animated music video for the song "The Waitress" by Atmosphere, the song touches on broken relationships and how it affects children.
 I was extremely inspired by the lyrics and immediately saw the entire song in my mind.
 I animated the video using a mix of techniques such as tweening, traditiona keyframing, and rotoscoping.
 I designed all the characters as well as the backgrounds.
 </div>